How to Choose a Reliable Sagada Travel Agency for Safety and Convenience (See Checklist)

 With online travel agencies, most tours allow full refunds as long as you cancel at least 24 or 48 hours before the tour date, depending on the provider.
 The reason for canceling doesn’t matter, which is very convenient.

 Now, back to Facebook travel agencies: sometimes they cancel trips too if they don’t get enough people to join.
-When that happens, they either give you a full refund or transfer you to another travel agency, which I’ve personally experienced before.
+When that happens, they either give you a full refund or transfer you to another travel agency, which, again, I’ve personally experienced before.

 Tour Details